Variance Stabilizing Transformations for Electricity Price Forecasting in Periods of Increased Volatility: Data

-All time series have been processed to an hourly resolution.
+All the time series were obtained from a publicly available source, namely, the ENTSO-E Transparency Platform. (\url{transparency.entsoe.eu/})\footnote{The day-ahead electricity prices were downloaded from from \url{transparency.entsoe.eu/market/energyPrices} for corresponding bidding zones (BZN) FR for France, ES for Spain and the DE-AT-LU bid zone until 30.9.2018 and DE-LU afterwards () for Germany.
+Both day-ahead total load forecasts (\url{transparency.entsoe.eu/market/energyPrices}) and day-ahead wind and solar generation forecasts (\url{transparency.entsoe.eu/generation/forecast/windAndSolar/}) were downloaded for contries (CTY) Germany, France and Spain.} All data were downloaded in hourly or 15-minutes resolution and the latter one have been processed to an hourly resolution.
 To ensure consistency, adjustments were made to account for missing data and changes to daylight saving time.
 Specifically, missing timestamps (e.g., during the spring shift) were imputed using the average of the preceding or following hour or day.
-Duplicate timestamps (e.g., during the fall shift) were replaced by their mean.
+Duplicate timestamps (e.g., during the fall shift) were replaced by their mean\footnote{The codes to preprocess the data can be provided from authors}.